-- Tekken 1 (for tropes on Kazuya, Paul, Marshall Law, Nina, Yoshimitsu, Michelle, the Jacks, Lee, Violet, Wang, Anna, Ganryu, Kunimitsu, Heihachi, Devil and Angel)
+- Tekken 1 (for tropes on Kazuya, Paul, Marshall Law, Nina, Yoshimitsu, Michelle, the Jacks, Prototype Jack, Lee, Violet, Wang, Anna, Ganryu, Kunimitsu, Heihachi and Devil)

-- Tekken 2 (for tropes on Jun, Lei, Baek, Bruce, Roger Jr. and Alex)
+- Tekken 2 (for tropes on Jun, Lei, Baek, Bruce, Roger Jr, Alex and Angel)

 - Tekken 3 (for tropes on Jin, Devil Jin, Hwoarang, Xiaoyu, King, Forest Law, Eddy, Kuma, Panda, Bryan, Mokujin, Ogre and Dr. Bosconovitch)